InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/API's and Connections.md

 *Describe the different types of connections used in this project.*

 - Rest API's: Endpoints, request/response formats (JSON, XML)
-- Database Connections: Snowflake, PostgreSQL, SQL Server, etc
+- Database Connections
-- Streaming Sources: (Kafka, Streamkap, etc)
+- Streaming Sources
-- File-Based Sources: (AWS s3, Azure Blob, SFTP, etc)
+- File-Based Sources

 # API Rate Limits and Quotas

 Define any rate limits imposed by external APIs and strategies to handle them.*

-- Rate Limits: list them if applicable
+- Rate Limits
 - Pagination strategies: Handling large data extractions
 - Retry logic: How does the system handle failures?